Bitronit/api-docs/source/index.html.md

 - The base endpoint is: <b> https://bitronit.com/api </b>
 - All endpoints successful requests returns either a JSON object or array.
+- There are `PUBLIC` and `SIGNED` endpoints.
+- `PUBLIC` endpoints don't require Authentication and Signature Headers.
+- `SIGNED` endpoints require Authentication and Signature Headers.

 > Error response: